john-thuo1/BreastCancerBinaryClassification/README.md

 Overall, the model performed well, achieving a high accuracy, precision, and recall.
 However, it did make one false positive prediction, which is something to be aware of when interpreting the results.  <br />

 # **Testing the project**
-I have included a few images you can test with.
-However, you can use your own image.
-For now, try use breast cancer images.
+I have included a few images you can test the application with in the Images directory.
+However, you can use your own images.
+For now, try using breast cancer images.
 In later modifications of the project, I will include a functionality to tell whether the image uploaded is breast cancer related or not.

   # **Limitations of the Project:**